Knapp-type obstructions in multilinear fractal Fourier extension: Abstract

 \section{Abstract}

-The classical Stein--Tomas theorem extends the theory of linear Fourier restriction estimates from smooth manifolds to fractal measures exhibiting Fourier decay.
-In the multilinear setting, transversality allows for Fourier extension estimates that go beyond those implied by the linear theory to hold.
-We establish a multilinear Fourier extension estimate for measures whose convolution belongs to an $L^p$ space, applicable to known results by Shmerkin and Solomyak that exploit `transversality' between self-similar measures.
-Moreover, we generalise work by Hambrook--{\L}aba and Chen from the linear setting to obtain Knapp-type examples for multilinear estimates; we obtain two necessary conditions: one in terms of the upper box dimension of the measures' supports, and another one in terms of their Fourier decay and a ball condition.
-In particular, these conditions give a more restrictive range compared with previously known results whenever the convolution of the measures at play is singular.
+For curved, smooth hypersurfaces, the classical Knapp example shows that the Stein--Tomas theorem, which gives linear Fourier restriction estimates, is sharp.
+Variants of this example combined with the geometric notion of \textit{transversality} motivate the $L^{2}$-based multilinear Fourier extension conjecture.
+In the fractal setting, work by Mockenhaupt, Mitsis, and Bak-Seeger extended the linear Fourier restriction estimate beyond the smooth setting, and subsequent work showed this extension to be sharp.
+In this article, we construct multilinear Knapp-type examples for fractal measures inspired by the works of Hambrook--{\L}aba and Chen.
+This yields two necessary conditions for a fractal multilinear Fourier extension estimate to hold: one in terms of the upper box dimension of the measures' supports, and another in terms of their Fourier decay and a ball condition.
+These conditions give a more restrictive range compared with previously known results whenever the convolution of the underlying measures is singular.
+In contrast, we complement this with a result in the positive direction by establishing a multilinear Fourier extension estimate for measures whose convolution lies in an $L^p$ space.
+This provides a rich class of examples of `transversal' self-similar measures through the work of Shmerkin and Solomyak.